H-Store: Architecture

 H-Store was promoted as a new class of parallel database management systems, called NewSQL, that provide the high-throughput and high-availability of NoSQL systems, but without giving up the transactional consistency of a traditional DBMS known as ACID (atomicity, consistency, isolation and durability).
 Such systems operate across multiple machines, as opposed to a single, more powerful, more expensive machine.

 H-Store is able to execute transaction processing with high throughput by forgoing many features of traditional relational database management systems.

 H-Store was designed as a parallel system to run on a cluster of shared-nothing, main memory executor nodes (processor + memory + storage).
 The database is partitioned into disjoint subsets each assigned to a single-threaded execution engine assigned to one core on one node.
 Each engine has exclusive access to all of the data in its partition.
 Because it is single-threaded, only one transaction at a time can access the data stored on that partition.
-No physical locks or latches are included in the system, and once it is started, no transaction stalls waiting for another transaction to complete.
+No physical locks or latches are included in the system, and once a transaction is started, it cannot stall waiting for another transaction to complete.
 Throughput is increased by increasing the number of nodes in the system and reducing partition sizes.